Why we are engaging with Albyn Housing Society (Albyn)

-We are engaging with Albyn about its governance, financial management, stock quality, development plans and because it is a systemically important landlord.
+We are engaging with Albyn about its governance and because it is a systemically important landlord.

 We refer to a small number of RSLs as systemically important because of their stock size, turnover or level of debt or because of their significance within their area of operation.
 We need to maintain a comprehensive understanding of how their business models operate, and how they manage the risks they face and the impact these may have.
 So we seek some additional assurance each year through our engagement plans.
 Given a combination of Albyn’s size, turnover and level of debt we consider it to be systemically important.

-To support this work the governing body has been strengthened by two co-optees, and a new Chair took up position in January 2022.
-Albyn has also recruited an interim senior member of staff for a period of two years to help progress the action plan and business change agenda.
+To support this work, the governing body was strengthened by two co-optees and a new chair in January 2022; all of whom were then elected at the subsequent AGM.
+Albyn also recruited an interim senior member of staff to help progress the action plan.

 What Albyn must do